self-actuated/docs.actuated.com/docs/faq.md

 ### Data storage

-The control-plane of actuated collects and stores:
+The control-plane of actuated collects and stores the following data in a database hosted and managed by [DigitalOcean LLC](https://www.digitalocean.com/).

 * Job events for the organisation where a label of "actuated*" is found, including:
     * Organisation name